joeyrideout/joeyrideout.github.io/pages/about.md

 content will be open-source and I will not accept donations.
 Trying to monetize content introduces a fundamental conflict of interest that is already rampant in the cryptocurrency space, so I will avoid doing so.
-Becoming a valuable resource in a growing community is its own reward, and a lot to ask in its own right.
-If you want to support me: please follow me, be critical of me, and help me grow to become that resource.
+Becoming a valuable resource in a growing community is its own reward, and a lot to ask for in its own right.
+If you want to support me: please [follow me](https://twitter.com/joey_rideout), be critical of me, and help me grow to become that resource.

 Stay safe out there.